-Note: All contributions to this documentation are under the EPL and the copyright is assigned to Mortbay.
+Note: All contributions to this documentation are under the EPLv1 and the copyright is assigned to Mort Bay.

 You will need:

-You can go one of two ways for using git, if you are familiar with SCM's and the command line interface then feel free to install and use git from there.
+You can go one of two ways for using git, if you are familiar with SCM’s and the command line interface feel free to install and use git from there.
 Otherwise we would recommend you use the github client itself as it will help with some of the workflow involved with working with git.
 All contributions much be signed and can be pulled into Jetty through the normal pull request process.

 First you need to obtain the source of the documentation project.